emdragee/emily.drage/input/portfolio/documents/emilydrage.md

 </section>
 <section class="content">

-### Light Dark Mode them switch 🌞🌙
+### Light Dark Mode theme switch 🌞🌙

 You may have noticed the light dark mode theme switch on my website.
 This component was cleaverly designed by Adam Argyle.
 I replicated it by following the article he wrote "[Building a theme switch component](https://web.dev/articles/building/a-theme-switch-component)".

 Not only does this component include a smooth animation, but it also adapts to your device’s theme preferences.
-Change your device’s theme, and my website will follow suit—no extra clicks required.
+Change your device’s theme, and my website will change its theme.
 How cool is that?

 ![light nav](/assets/light-dark-switch-2.gif)